ARM-software/psa-api/doc/crypto/api/ops/key-encapsulation.rst

     Refer to the documentation of individual key-encapsulation algorithms for more information.

     .. warning::
-        A successful result from `psa_decapsulate()` does not indicate that the output key is identical to the key produce by the call to `psa_encapsulate()`:
+        A :code:`PSA_SUCCESS` result from `psa_decapsulate()` does not guarantee that the output key is identical to the key produce by the call to `psa_encapsulate()`.
+For example:

         *   Some key-encapsulation algorithms do not authenticate the encapsulation data.
+            Manipulated encapsulation data will not be detected during decapsulation.
         *   Some key-encapsulation algorithms report authentication failure implicitly, by returning a pseudo-random key value.
+            This prevents disclosing information to an attacker that has manipulated the encapsulation data.
+        *   Some key-encapsulation algorithms are probablistic, and cannot guarantee that decapsulation will result in an identical key value.

-        It is recommended that application uses the output key in a way that will confirm that the derived keys are identical.
+        It is strongly recommended that application uses the output key in a way that will confirm that the derived keys are identical.

+    .. admonition:: Implementation note

+        For key-encapsulation algorithms which involve data padding when computing the encapsulation data, the decapsulation algorithm **must not** report a distinct error status if invalid padding is detected.

+        Instead, it is recommended that the decapsulation fails implicitly when invalid padding is detected, returning a pseudo-random key.

 Support macros
 --------------